Sharpen Your Wildlife Edits: Mastering Canon DPP

 4. Highlight/Shadow Adjustments: I enable highlight (red) and shadow (yellow) warnings, then adjust brightness to balance exposure.

 In my image “Polar Cubs Feeding,” the electronic shutter captured rapid movement, and DPP’s tools balanced the snow’s brightness for a sharp, vibrant final shot.
+The ability to verify focus points on the mother’s face during editing ensured the image’s clarity.

 This is the original uncropped RAW file as viewed through Canon Digital Photo Professional software.
 Notice the focus point is on the mother’s face.